MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-data-culture.md

 - Helping people understand who owns and manages data artifacts.
 - Establishing connections between consumers, creators, and owners.

-In Power BI, the [datasets hub](../connect-data/service-datasets-hub.md) and [use of endorsements](../collaborate-share/service-endorse-content.md) help promote data discovery of [shared datasets](../connect-data/service-datasets-across-workspaces.md).
+In Power BI, the [data hub](../connect-data/service-data-hub.md) and [use of endorsements](../collaborate-share/service-endorse-content.md) help promote data discovery of [shared datasets](../connect-data/service-datasets-across-workspaces.md).
 It also encourages the [reuse and augmentation](../connect-data/desktop-directquery-datasets-azure-analysis-services.md) of datasets by self-service creators.
 Further, data catalog solutions such as [Azure Purview](/azure/purview/overview), which can scan and catalog an entire Power BI tenant, are extremely valuable for data discovery purposes.
 They can record metadata tags and descriptions to provide deeper context and meaning.

 ## Data democratization